DIY Your Digital Strategy In 30 Minutes Per Day

 Search engine optimization (SEO) can do a lot for your business.
 This is how you get free, organic traffic to your website and how new people find out about you.
 While your raving fans—who you met during persona development—are always your first priority, SEO is also a valuable tool to connect with new people and grow your audience.

-Local Search & Google My Business
+Local Search & Google Business Profile

-Imagine there’s a woman looking for what you offer just a couple miles away from you.
+Imagine there’s a woman looking for what you offer just a couple of miles away from you.
 She’s typing in a search on her phone and reviewing the results that pop up.
 Google will deliver her tailored results based on her location and keep it to a nearby radius.

 We know that people are likely to visit the top search result given to them within 1-2 days.
 That means that if you’re the top result, a new customer may be in touch with you very soon!